HKUSTDial/awesome-data-agents/README.md

 ## Paper List

 We index papers **by autonomy level**, then **by data-related tasks** across Data Management, Data Preparation, and Data Analysis.
-Most existing work clusters in L1–L3, L4–L5 are aspirational
+Most existing work clusters in L1–L3, L4–L5 are aspirational.
+We also list relevant surveys, tutorials and benchmarks.

 ### L0-L1: From Manual Labor to Preliminary Assistance